RonnieLutaro/restaurant-guest-android/README.md

 6. Return to the firebase console to get the firebase key , settings > Cloud messaging > copy your server key and past it in your dashboard field

 **Note :**
 Please don't update your gradle version to the latest version , this may cause a lot of issues after this transaction.
-After compiling the source code in android studio you will faced the following message Failed to resolve: play-services-auth , it's caused by the google-services.json that should be generated on firebase console and placed on the android project folder
+After compiling the source code in android studio you will be faced with the following message "Failed to resolve: play-services-auth", it's caused by the google-services.json that should be generated on firebase console and placed on the android project folder